 In the course of our operations, we cover many different locations, such as border crossings, green lines, reception/detention centres for irregular migrants, and police stations.

-- Operation HOTSPOT Slovenia (69 crosschecks over one week);
+- Operation HOTSPOT Slovenia (69 crosschecks);

 - Operation HOTSPOT WB21, Albania, Montenegro, North Macedonia, Serbia (837 crosschecks).